By: Team-F13-2 Since: Sep 2019 Licence: MIT

 The alias feature allows users to generate their own unique aliases for commands in $aveNUS.
 This can be

-done using the alias
+done using the alias command.

 4.8.1.
 Classes for alias feature in Model